CARES Act Information Washington and Lee University

 All students eligible for the fixed stipend were notified via email and the payments were distributed on July 2, 2020.
 The stipend was reduced by any amounts of aid already disbursed for the purpose of covering similar costs (e.g. travel expenses for returning home after campus closure).
 Adjusted stipend amounts ranged from $335 to $585.

-The remaining portion of the allocated student aid funds not disbursed in fixed stipends are accessible to these same students and to graduate students who meet the Title IV eligibility requirements based on an application process.
-The initial application period closed on July 10, 2020 and applications are currently under review.
-Distribution of the application to the broader Title-IV eligible undergraduate student population will be dependent upon any remaining funds available.
+The remaining portion of the allocated student aid funds not disbursed in fixed stipends has been made accessible to these same students and to graduate students who meet the Title IV eligibility requirements based on an application process.
+The initial application period closed on July 10, 2020.
+All applications have been reviewed and approved funds have either been disbursed or are in the process of being disbursed.
+As we expect all funds to be expended to existing applicants, distribution of the application to the broader Title-IV eligible undergraduate student population is not anticipated at this time.

 On June 17, 2020, Washington and Lee University signed and returned to the Department of Education a Certification and Agreement providing assurance that the University intends to use no less than 50% of the funds received under Section 18004(a)(1) of the CARES Act to provide Emergency Financial Aid Grants to students.